MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-extreme-demon-natural-disaster-remains-unrated-despite-removing-stolen-assets.md

 Despite saying he believes the level should still be rated, RobTop unrated the level.

 As a result of this, Natural Disaster was updated to remove the stolen assets.
 However, this level has still remained unrated for nearly a year.

+The fact that this level is still unrated was brought back into light after [GD10 by Floppy was rated by RobTop](/posts/geometry-dash-gd10-credits-level-rated-despite-stealing-every-part/) on August 21.

+Despite GD10 featuring far more stolen assets than Natural Disaster—with every part being taken from another level—it got rated whereas Natural Disaster has remained unrated.